TRIPURA RAHASYA

 20. Just as a mirror takes on the hues of images, so

-also the abstract Intelligence assumes the different shapes
+also the abstract Intelligence assumes the different

 of objects, by virtue of its holding them within itself.